Underwater searches: Surface vessels

 Side-scan sonar imagery can be useful to identify objects which stand out from the surrounding topography.
 It is particularly useful in deep water and on smooth bottoms where the target is easily distinguished.
 It is less effective in areas where the target may be heavily encrusted with marine growth or otherwise hidden in the complexities of the bottom topography.
 Sonar produces a picture of the bottom by plotting the image derived from the time between emission of a sound signal from the transducer and the reception of an echo from a given direction.
 Resolution decreases with distance from the transducer, but at moderate range the form of a human body can be recognisable, making this a useful method for search and recovery operations.
-A transducer (known as the "fish") can be towed behind a vessel at a desired depth to provide suitable resolution.
+A transducer array mounted in a streamlined housing (known as the "fish" or "towfish") can be towed behind a vessel at a desired depth to provide suitable resolution.
 The image is recorded and the position of the fish relative to the vessel correlated with positional input from the vessel, usually from GPS.
 A search pattern which covers the whole search area with consistent relative position between transducer and tow vessel is most effective.
-Once a target has been found it is usually investigated further by diver or ROV for positive identification and whatever other action is appropriate.
+Once a target has been found it is usually investigated further by a diver or ROV for positive identification and whatever other action is appropriate.

-A magnetometer basically measures the magnetic field of the surroundings, and can detect very small local variations which may indicate the presence of magnetic materials. when a magnetometer is towed behind a vessel at a distance where the magnetic field of the towing vehicle does not overwhelm the signal, it can be a sensitive indicator of variations due to geological deposits or artifacts.
+A magnetometer basically measures the magnetic field of the surroundings, and can detect very small local variations which may indicate the presence of magnetic materials.
+When a magnetometer is towed behind a vessel at a distance where the magnetic field of the towing vehicle does not overwhelm the signal, it can be a sensitive indicator of variations due to geological deposits or artifacts.
 The signal is correlated to position input, usually from GPS, to indicate local magnetic anomalies which may be worth further investigation by diver or ROV.
-Towed magnetometer searches are useful for finding artifacts such as shipwrecks and aircraft wrecks.
+Towed magnetometer searches are useful for finding artifacts such as shipwrecks and aircraft wrecks, and can also be useful for confirming detection of pipelines and cables when towed in series with a side-scan sonar.

-By aircraft
+Crewed submersibles

+Crewed submersibles often have search sensors mounted as part of their basic outfit, as searches are a common task, and the same sensors are often also used for underwater navigation.

+Remotely operated underwater vehicles

+An ROV can be used as a platform for sensors which can maneuver the sensors in proximity to objects of interest on the bottom.
+Its value as a search tool depends on how effectively and efficiently it can be used to cover a search area compared to towed or surface vessel mounted systems.
+An ROV is limited to operating in small areas because of the restriction of the umbilical on maneuverability and range, but it can be very effective in searching a debris field for specific items.
+Onboard acoustic and optical sensors can be used to locate and identify objects, and manipulators may be useful for recovering objects within its carrying capacity.